viewflow/viewflow/README.rst

 Ad-hoc business process automation framework for Django.

+The process logic in django-viewflow is not spread out to a number of views but is concentrated in one clearly defined `flow`.
-django-viewflow provides simple, django friendly way to organize views, background jobs, user permission checking, in one clearly defined task flow.
+You can organize your views, background jobs, user permission checking in a simple, intuitive django-friendly way.

 .. image:: tests/examples/shipment/doc/ShipmentProcess.png
    :width: 400px